 - Visit the Buddhist monasteries in the Indus Valley whilst acclimatising to the altitude

-- Departure date is linked to a Buddhist festival at Phyang
+- The departure date is linked to a Buddhist festival at Dhak Tok.

 - Pack horses carry your supplies and equipment as you climb ever higher into the Himalayas

 - Meet a Tibetan population who live freely by their own traditions

 Day 1 DELHIDepart from Europe on your international flight to New Delhi.
 This flight is not included but can be booked on request.
 Arrive in Delhi and transfer to the domestic departures to board your onward flight from Delhi to Leh, which departs at 06:00 or thereabouts.

 Please note that no hotel night is included tonight, as riders normally don't require this.
 If you connection requires a hotel night, please contact us.

 Day 2 2: DELHI - LEH (3400 m) - ALCHI - No ridingYou will be met at Leh airport and transfered to your hotel.
 The rest of the day is at your leisure.
 To aid aclimitisation to the altitude, it is advisable to rest quietly today in either the hotel garden or on the terrace.

 Day 3 3: ALCHI- LAMAYARU - LEH - No ridingVisit Lamayuru and see the oldest monastery in Ladakh built prior to the tenth century, perched on an eroded outcrop dominated by mountains.
 Free evening.

 Day 4 4: LEH - DHAK TOK FESTIVAL - No ridingTransfer to the Dhak Tok festival.
 The Mask dances starts at noon.